christt94/portfolio/README.md

 - Provided financial and programmatic oversight as a Contracting Officer Representative/Agreement Officer Representative and Activity Manager for malaria data systems strengthening projects, ensuring successful attainment of Health Office, Mission, and USG objectives.
 - Represented USAID/PMI team on Technical and Financial Partner supporting the Guinea National Malaria Control Program to facilitate two government portfolio reviews and a one Learning Summit, bringing together USG and Guinean Officials, International NGOs, Civil Society Organizations, Beneficiaries, Academia, and the Media to showcase USAID support to the Guinean people in the post Ebola recovery process, as well as contributing alongside USAID Guinea Mission Financial Management Office to timely schedule and sign bilateral agreement amendments, preventing financial losses and strengthening the Mission's collaboration with the Government of Guinea.

-Technical Research Advisor @ German Agency for International Cooperation (GIZ), Conakry, Guinea
+Technical Research Advisor @ German Agency for International Cooperation (GIZ), Conakry, Guinea (May 21 to June 22)
 - Coordinated the design and implementation of research projects, inter-university and inter-hospital cooperation, and PPP projects within the Reproductive and Family Health Program.
 - Ensured documentary review for the conceptualization of research projects and/or studies, resulting in successful completion of the projects.
 - Coordinated the exchange of information and the coordination of interventions within the framework of PPP and cooperation projects by establishing internal channels of communication between the different components of the PSRF and external channels of communication between the different partners, resulting in successful collaboration and mission execution.